-On 11/19/21, the National Council on Compensation Insurance, Inc. ("NCCI") filed to revise its Rhode Island workers compensation advisory loss costs to be effective 8/1/22.
-NCCI proposes an overall change in loss costs of -6.4% for the industrial classes and -14.0% for the Federal ("F") classifications.
-For the U.S. Longshore and Harbor Workers ("USL&HW") compensation percentage that adjusts for differences in benefits and loss-based expenses, NCCI proposes not to change the current percentage of 84%.
+On 11/18/22, the National Council on Compensation Insurance, Inc. ("NCCI") filed to revise its Rhode Island workers compensation advisory loss costs to be effective 8/1/23.
+NCCI proposes an overall change in loss costs of -6.2% for the industrial classes and -14.7% for the Federal ("F") classifications.
+For the U.S. Longshore and Harbor Workers ("USL&HW") compensation percentage that adjusts for differences in benefits and loss-based expenses, NCCI proposes a small decrease from the current percentage of 84% to 82%.